stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-Yeah, so, we, we riffed that, um, because we said, "Oh, we wanted Trexel to try and talk to people and them ignore him" but then we said, "Ah, actually let's, let's redo this and just riffed a different version."
+Yeah, so we riffed that because we said, "Oh, we wanted Trexel to try and talk to people and them ignore him" but then we said, "Ah, actually, let's redo this and just riffed a different version."
 So, like, the version of Stellar Firma you could have seen--

 #### TIM

-I, I just realized I misunderstood the question.
+I just realised I misunderstood the question.
 It's about the world-building as in the [__BEN:__ Yes.] show world building--

 #### BEN